nhsconnect/FHIR-NRLS-API/index.md

 ### Consumers Find And Use Pointers

-When a consumer would benefit from having information, about a patient, share by other organisations they can search the NRL and retrieve the [pointers](pointer_overview.html) related to that patient.
-Looking at the information within the pointers, the consumer can decide if the [types](record_type_overview.html) of information being shared by the provider could be useful to them and then use the information in the pointers retrieve the patients information directly from the provider.
+When a consumer would benefit from having information about a patient, shared by other organisations, they can search the NRL and retrieve the [pointers](pointer_overview.html) related to that patient.
+From the information within the pointers, the consumer can decide if the [types](record_type_overview.html) of information being shared by the provider could be useful to them.
+They can then use the information in the pointers to retrieve the patient's information directly from the provider.

 <img alt="Providers create pointers on NRL" src="images/overview/nrl_pointer_retrieve.png" style="width:100%;max-width: 100%;">